core-wg/resource-directory/draft-ietf-core-resource-directory.md

 URI Template Variables:
 : rd-lookup-base :=
-  : RD Lookup Function Set path (mandatory).
-This is the path of the RD Lookup
+  : RD Lookup Base URI path (mandatory).
+This is the base path for RD Lookup requests.
-    Function Set.
 The recommended value for this variable is: "rd-lookup".

   lookup-type :=
-  : ("d", "ep", "res", "gp") (mandatory) This variable is used to select the
+  : ("ep", "res") (mandatory), ("d","gp") (optional) This variable is used to select the
-    kind of lookup to perform (domain, endpoint, resource, or group).
+    type of lookup to perform (endpoint, resource, domain, or group).
+The values are recommended defaults and MAY use other values as needed.
+    The supported lookup-types SHOULD be listed in .well-known/core using the specified resource types.

   ep :=
   : Endpoint name (optional).
 Used for endpoint, group and resource lookups.